boobo94/netopia-js/README.md

 You can capture the pre-authorize value or a smaller amount and the difference will remain in the customer.
 Is not a refund, because the money didn't leave his account yet.
 You only capture partially.
 You cannot capture more than the pre-authorized value.

+Netopia has a limitation when you have pre-authorization active on you seller account and you need to do both payments with pre-authorizations and instant capture.
+The are unable to do it using a single customer account.
+I implemented this functionality using an workaround by doing authorize and capture.
+Use function `authorizeAndCapture(amount, token, billing, params)`.

 ## Cancel pre-authorized payment

 If you decide at any moment to cancel a payment, use: